 As you’re adjusting back into your own schedule, consider dedicating 20 minutes a day toward playing with your pet or helping him or her get some extra exercise.
 Freshpet parent Katie loves to start the day with a long walk with her German Shepard Carlton, a new routine they’ve established together since she and her boyfriend returned to working longer hours.

 Create a positive association with leaving in the morning

 Time to head to work or school can be the hardest part of the day for pets and pet parents.
 Seeing that look of sadness can just make you not want to leave.
 Instead of making this a sad time, turn this into an opportunity for treating your pet.
 By giving him a healthy treat each day before you leave, he’ll begin to associate time to go with time for treat.
-Our Dog Joy Turkey Bacon Treats are a delicious and healthy option- just break off a small piece, and off you go!
+Our Dog Joy Sweet Potato Treats are a delicious and healthy option- just break off a small piece, and off you go!

 We wish you all a wonderful last few days of summer and a smooth transition into the fall.